 The school leader started observing the classrooms consistently with a specific focus area in mind.
-This helped all teachers to get an accurate feedback.
+This helped all teachers to get accurate feedback.
 The school leader started making notes and discussed specific areas with the teachers.
-After attending the ISLI workshop on making objectives, she realized the importance of teachers having a correct outcome/objective in their mind.
+After attending the ISLI workshop on making objectives, she realised the importance of teachers having a correct outcome/objective in their mind.

-So, she made over 30-40 objectives on a particular subject herself and discussed it with the ISLI Program Manager.
+So, she made over 30-40 objectives on a particular subject herself and discussed it with the ISLI Programme Manager.
 Once the school leader was confident, she started training her teachers in creating lesson objectives.
 She ensured that the objectives were measurable, observable and student-centric.
 Since the objectives were made using the correct parameters, the teachers started planning their lessons well.
-This also led to an increased student participation.
+This also led to increased student participation.

 The school leader and teachers now consider at the end of every period what students should be able to demonstrate.
 This shift in thinking has made the teaching time truly effective.
 Every Friday afternoon is set as teacher-training time.